-Our tasting room features a number of local and sustainable products.
-These include delectable Pedernales Vineyard to Table salsas and sauces and oils by The Spicewood Food Company.
+Our tasting room features a number of local and sustainable products, including oils by The Spicewood Food Company.
 We work to recycle the majority of our tasting room cardboard waste.
 Our winery building also uses CFL and solar lighting, rather than incandescent lighting.

 The Texas Hill Country enables us to make incredible wines, and we feel a responsibility to be good stewards of the land.
 Through removing cedar overgrowth and invasive plant species around our winery, we’ve been able to re-establish seeps and springs that had previously been lost, making a better habitat for the native Hill Country wildlife on our property.